JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-idioms-strings.md

 //sampleEnd
 }
 ```
-{kotlin-runnable="true"}
+{kotlin-runnable="true" id="concatenate-strings-kotlin" lang="Kotlin"}

 You can interpolate the value of a complicated expression by surrounding it with curly braces, like in `${name.length}`.
 See [string templates](https://kotlinlang.org/docs/basic-types.html#string-templates) for more information.

 ## Build a string

 In Java, you can use the [StringBuilder](https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/lang/StringBuilder.html):

 ```java